rhovious/WLEDMM_UserMods/usermods/ina/readme.md

 Regardless of having MQTT discovery ticked or not, the mod will always report temperature and humidity to the WLED MQTT topic of that instance, if you have a broker configured and it's connected.

 ## Configuration
 Navigate to the "Config" and then to the "Usermods" section.
-If you compiled WLED with `-D USERMOD_SHT`, you will see the config for it there:
+If you compiled WLED with `-D USERMOD_INA`, you will see the config for it there:
-* SHT-Type:
-  * What it does: Select the SHT sensor type you want to use
-  * Possible values: SHT30, SHT31, SHT35, SHT85
-  * Default: SHT30
-* Unit:
-  * What it does: Select which unit should be used to display the temperature in the info section.
-Also used when sending via MQTT discovery, see below.
-  * Possible values: Celsius, Fahrenheit
-  * Default: Celsius
 * Add-To-HA-MQTT-Discovery:
   * What it does: Makes the temperature and humidity available via MQTT discovery, so they're automatically added to Home Assistant, because that way it's typesafe.
   * Possible values: Enabled/Disabled
   * Default: Disabled

 ## Change log
-2022-12
+2023-10
 * First implementation.

 ## Credits
-ezcGman | Andy: Find me on the Intermit.Tech (QuinLED) Discord server: https://discord.gg/WdbAauG
+Based off of SHT usermod, ezcGman | Andy